 Michael’s Fund Committee

 “Whatever you do to these the least of my brethren……” These words compel us to be mindful of those in greatest need around us, the poor and the suffering.

-1,700 marrow drives at the cost of over
+1,700 marrow drives and enhanced typing on 4,917 donors at the cost of over

 Michael’s Fund would like to say thank you to CB&I (Chicago Bridge & Iron Company).
 On April 15, 2015, CB&I held a Wear Jeans day at their Canton office and raised $1,800 for our organization.
 Special thanks to Rosemary Eva and Roseanne Leblanc for their efforts in organizing the event and assuring its success.